 Click your preferred price range to see company options.

 Click an insurer below to visit their review page or continue to your personalized quote.

 Cheapest Car Insurance for Drivers With a DUI in North Dakota

 Getting cheap car insurance with a DUI in North Dakota can be a challenge given that the state takes driving under the influence seriously.
 Those convicted of a DUI must pay a substantial fine and face extended license suspension, not to mention higher insurance rates.
-Alcohol-involved fatal car crashes totaled 502 between 2003-2012, with the percentage rate of deaths by age eclipsed national figures.
-The following table gives general estimates of car insurance after a DUI.
+Alcohol-involved fatal car crashes in North Dakota totaled 530 between 2009-2018.
+2.8% of drivers in North Dakota reported driving after drinking too much within the last 30 days.
+The above table gives general estimates of car insurance after a DUI.

 DUIs stay on your record in North Dakota for seven years if it was your first, second, or third offense.
 All those above three remain on your record for a lifetime.
 While the real costs of a DUI can last forever, you should be able to negotiate cheaper insurance rates after a few years – provided you don’t get any other citations.

-Cheapest Car Insurance for ND Speeding or Distracted Driving Tickets
+Cheapest Car Insurance for Drivers With Tickets in North Dakota

 Distracted driving resulted in 95 fatal North Dakota crashes in 2018.
 Driving while trying to look at your phone or change radio stations can result in many serious issues, making the high toll of distracted driving something every person should consider before getting behind the wheel.